cassiomolin/http-patch-spring/README.md

 # Using HTTP `PATCH` in Spring MVC

-This article describes one possible approach to support HTTP `PATCH` for performing partial updates in Spring MVC and the challenges that come with it.
+This article describes an approach to support HTTP `PATCH` for performing partial updates in Spring MVC.

 ## The problem with `PUT` and the need for `PATCH`